Phone: (802) 860-2702

 In a case where one or more persons in the apartment contract to live for the summer, they will find out the specific apartment they are assigned to when they arrive to move in.
 These assignments will be based on what apartments are ready for new occupants.

-In cases of apartments that are not occupied by at least one summer resident, students can check their specific apartment assignment online August 10.
+In cases of apartments that are not occupied by at least one summer resident, students can check their specific apartment assignment online starting August 19.

 Parking at Spinner Place will continue to be a monthly fee set by the city of Winooski.
 Students may purchase their monthly pass upon move-in from the management of Spinner Place.
-Students will also receive CommuteSmart Cards to use when the shuttle is not running.
+Students will also be enrolled in the CommuteSmart Program to use when the shuttle is not running.

 Champlain College commits to housing its incoming first year students on main campus.
 For this reason, a large amount of beds on main campus will not be available for returning students but there are many spaces for returners to choose from, including several newly-built residence halls.
-To see the list of rooms that WILL be available to returners, please visit this page after March 15.
+To see the list of rooms that WILL be available to returners, visit this page.
 You may also pick up a paper copy of this list by visiting the Residential Life Office in Skiff Hall.

 Yes, Champlain offers several options for students who desire to remain in their space during school breaks (Fall, Winter, and Spring Breaks).
-Spinner Place, 371 Main, Valcour, and Summit Hall will be staffed during breaks so that students may stay.
+Spinner Place and Valcour will be staffed during breaks so that students may stay.
 All students wanting to remain in their spaces during these breaks must sign up for one of these housing options.
 No other halls on campus will remain open during these times.

 Yes!
 In addition to all residence halls being smoke and substance free, we are excited to offer the 14 beds at 308 Maple Street.
 All students signing up for these spaces will be required to sign a community-built contract agreeing to live a substance-free lifestyle, and violations to this contract will result in a student being required to move from the building into another space.